AhmedNassar7/AhmedNassar7.github.io/README.md

 ## 🌍 Contact Me for Freelance or Consulting

 If you're interested in collaborating, hiring, or seeking consulting services, please don't hesitate to get in touch with me.
-I’m available for freelance work, project consultation, collaboration and new opportunities.
+I’m available for freelance work, project consultation, collaboration, and new opportunities.

 <!-- markdownlint-disable MD033 -->
 <p align="center">